 Essentially, any brain function could be affected, from balance to eyesight to knowing how to take your football helmet off.
 The usual definition of a concussion requires that there be some immediate symptoms, but if these symptoms are subtle, they can be overlooked.

 But the brain remains especially vulnerable after a concussion, while brain cells are already requiring lots of extra energy to heal.
-This healing time is an especially dangerous time for players to return to the field.
+During this healing time, it is especially dangerous for players to return to the field.

 Learn more about the science of concussions